CADmium-Co/CADmium/README.md

 ## TODO for MVP (0.1 Release)

 - [ ] Sketching
+  - [ ] Ability to create a new sketch on a plane
   - [ ] Ability to create a sketch on the face of a solid
   - [x] New Rectangle Tool
   - [x] Ability to select and delete points/lines/circles/constraints